fairDataSociety/FIPs/text/0000-FIP-process.md

 Substantial changes must be put through a design process and build a consensus among the Fair Data Society community and sub-teams handling a particular area.

-The Fairdrive improvement proposal (FIP) process is intended to provide a path for new specifications and features to be added to the Fairdrive protocol.
+The Fairdrive improvement proposal (FIP) process is intended to provide a path for new specifications and features to be added to the Fairdrive protocol (FDP).
 This should increase confidence of all the stakeholders of the direction the Fairdrive protocol evolution.

 ## When to follow the FIP process